 Ready to Get Started?

 Nursing is an in-demand and growing career field.
-According to the U.S. Bureau of Labor Statistics, RN jobs are projected to grow 7% by 2029, and licensed practical nurse jobs are projected to grow 9%.
+According to the U.S. Bureau of Labor Statistics, RN jobs are projected to grow 9% by 2030, and licensed practical nurse jobs are also projected to grow 9%.
 Getting your education is the first step to becoming a part of this exciting industry.

 If you’re ready to get your nursing career going, researching financial aid is a great place to start.
 No matter what type of program you select, financial aid can help eliminate the stress of paying for school and get you started on the first steps toward your future.